dantan0/dantan0/README.md

 I'm Dan and 💗 coding and tech!
 Currently,

-- 🔭 seeking software and data opportunities
+- 🔭 seeking software opportunities
 - 🌱 diving into database systems and exploring Unity!

 <!--